To main content

 Watch Gröna Lund transform into a sparkling winter festival

-Publish date: 1 December 2022
+Publish date: 25 November 2022

-As fall transitions into winter, Gröna Lund amusement park prepares to welcome winter visitors for its inaugural Winter Wonderland.
+As fall transitions into winter, Gröna Lund Amusement Park prepares to welcome winter visitors for its inaugural Winter Wonderland.
 Visitors will be greeted by candy trolls and ice queens in a colorful amusement park with unique winter rides and a revamped seasonal menu.

 For many years Gröna Lund's amusement park in Stockholm was, for all intents and purposes, a summer attraction.
 That changed in October of 2017 when the park hosted its first Halloween festival to much fanfare (or in this case "many screams and gasps").

 So when the time has come for the park to make its next transformation – from a haunted carnival to the cozy and colorful Winter Wonderland – much effort has been put into making the park winter-proof.
 Holding the park open during a few, mild, autumn weeks is one thing.
-But welcoming back visitors as the Stockholm-temperature drops below zero presents new challenges.
+But welcoming back visitors as the Stockholm temperature drops below zero presents new challenges.

 "The operator booths by our rides have to be insulated to keep staffers warm but also to not waste any excess energy", explains Winter Wonderland's project lead Anna Hansson.
 "This transition has to be sustainable, to make it last for future winters as well."